loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 ![](./resources/flowmatic-logo-3.0-small.png)

-*   Both has been done before—for the first time in history by Grace Hopper (1906–1992) who invented the programming language FLOW-MATIC between 1953 and 1959.
+*   Both formulaic and eloquent programming has been done before.

+*   For the first time in history by Grace Hopper (1906–1992) who invented the programming language FLOW-MATIC between 1953 and 1959.
 A sample (slightly edited):

               ....................................................................................